duncantl/RAppian/README.md

 This uses regular expressions to actually transform SAIL code into a form that is compatible with R syntax.
-Then we can use R's `parse()` function and the meta-programming tools in CodeAnalysis, CodeDepends, codetools.
+Then we can use R's `parse()` function and the meta-programming tools in [CodeAnalysis](https://github.com/duncantl/CodeAnalysis), [CodeDepends](https://github.com/duncantl/CodeDepends), and R's own codetools package.

 For the current state of the Appian application I am working with, this parses all SAIL code in the application.